Skip to content

 return db.query('SELECT * FROM demo LIMIT 3')

-If the connector is configured with a default database, the query will be performed on the default database.
+If the Connector is configured with a default database, the query will be performed in the default database.

-If the connector does not have a default database configured, or if you need to query a different database during the query, you can specify the database parameter when obtaining the connector operation object, like this:
+If the Connector is not configured with a default database, or if you need to query a different database during the query, you can specify the database parameter when obtaining the Connector operation object, such as:

 Python